-Ash diebackPUBLISHED ON: 7 OCTOBER 2020
+Ash diebackPUBLISHED ON: 17 MAY 2023

 This disease, caused by a fungus, blocks the tree’s water transport system.
 It spreads via spores blown by the wind and can travel at least 10 miles.

-Nik Gruber, Senior Tree officer at the New Forest National Park Authority said: ‘Fortunately, our predominant species in the New Forest is oak and beech.
+Nik Gruber, Senior Tree Officer at the New Forest National Park Authority said: ‘Fortunately, our predominant species in the New Forest is oak and beech.
 However, there are many ash trees in hedgerows, farmland, parks and gardens, in rural and urban locations across Hampshire and the New Forest.

-Approximately 30 smaller trees were felled in a group in Minstead last year.
 Removing these trees not only helps to make the woodlands safer, but also helps to manage the spread of the disease and allows more light into the forest to help new, healthier and more diverse native trees to grow.

 Visitors can also do their bit to help local trees by cleaning dogs, buggies, bikes and feet after every woodland visit, lessening the potential for spreading infections such as chalara.